 US Expatriates : Other Annual Compliance Requirements

 In 2010 the US government made financial reporting requirements even harder for many US citizens and residents throughout the world, with the introduction of the Foreign Account Tax Compliance Act (FATCA).
 Just when many had become familiar with FBAR (Foreign Bank Account Reporting) returns, FATCA introduced new, and largely parallel, reporting requirements.
-FATCA carried its own set of penalties and is filed with the tax return rather than separately.
+FATCA carries its own set of penalties and is filed with the tax return rather than separately.

 The FBAR requires disclosure of foreign accounts aggregating over $10,000 at any time during the year, and reports are due June 30 of the year following the year in which the account holder meets the $10,000 threshold.
 A failure to file an FBAR exposes an individual to a penalty as high as $10,000 per year even if the failure was merely negligent and non-willful.